jsoltren/jose-utils/README.md

 # utils
-Sometimes I write code.
+Sometimes I write test code for Apache Spark.
 Then it needs to live somewhere.
 It can live here!